Federal Elections Modernization Act¶

 The Tiered Effective Date Structure¶

-The Act uses a tiered triggering system that phases in different provisions at different times:
+The Act uses a tiered triggering system that activates different provisions at different times:

 | Tier | What Takes Effect | When |